alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 2
 ````

-"KEYS pattern"" is used to search keys and returns all keys that match the given pattern.
-You should pay attention when using this command on a production environment since it will impact the system performance severely because it has a time complexity of O(N).
+"KEYS pattern" is used to search keys and returns all keys that match the given pattern.
+You should pay attention when using this command on a production environment since it can severely impact the system performance because it has a time complexity of O(N).

 ````
 redis> KEYS *o*